Top 5 Accounting Tricks Every Small Business Owner Should Know

 FAQs on Automation

-• Is automation expensive?
-Cloud accounting is affordable, with plans starting from around $30 per month.
+Cloud accounting software is affordable, with plans starting from around $30 per month.
+The time savings alone usually outweigh the cost.

 Bringing It All Together